Your chihuahua puppy is an open book

 #8: Don’t ignore basic training

 Many owners think, as their chihuahua is small, they don’t need to be trained.
 This is not true.
 A badly-behaved dog is a pain in the butt.
 Chihuahuas don’t always do well at training school unless it’s for small dogs and even then they may bark with stress.
 Once they are barking and over aroused they can’t learn anything.
-Consider games based learning which is the type of training I teach.
-You can do this at home if you can’t get to a training school.
+Consider games based learning which is the type of training we teach at Chihuahua School.
+You can find out more about chihuahua training in our online training school Chihuahua School here.

 #9 Get them used to a crate or a pen